jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int16Extensions.AreAnyBitsSet(thisshort,Jcd.BitManipulation.BitMask).md

 ## Int16Extensions.AreAnyBitsSet(this short, BitMask) Method

-Tests if any bits from the bitmask are set on a[System.Int16](https://docs.microsoft.com/en-us/dotnet/api/System.Int16 'System.Int16').
+Tests if any bits from the bitmask are set on a [System.Int16](https://docs.microsoft.com/en-us/dotnet/api/System.Int16 'System.Int16').

 ```csharp
 public static bool AreAnyBitsSet(this short number, Jcd.BitManipulation.BitMask bitmask);